OpenSourceEconomics/econ-project-templates/src/rationale.rst

 Directed Acyclic Graphs (DAGs)
 ------------------------------

 The way to specify dependencies between data, code and tasks to perform for a computer is a directed acyclic graph.
-A graph is simply a pair of nodes (files, in our case) and edges that connect pairs of nodes (tasks to perform).
+A graph is simply a set of nodes (files, in our case) and edges that connect pairs of nodes (tasks to perform).
 Directed means that the order of how we connect a pair of nodes matters, we thus add arrows to all edges.
 Acyclic means that there are no directed cycles: When you traverse a graph in the direction of the arrows, there may not be a way to end up at the same node again.

 This is the dependency graph for the modified Schelling example from Stachurski and Sargent, as implemented in the Python branch of the project template: